-- Whether the procedure(s) is expected to effectively provide the user auditor with sufficient appropriate audit evidence; and - The nature of the relationship between the user entity and the service organization. - A16.
+- The location of the service organization (for example, the user auditor may decide to use another auditor to perform procedures at the service organization on the user auditor's behalf if the service organization is in a remote location); - Whether the procedure(s) is expected to effectively provide the user auditor with sufficient appropriate audit evidence; and - The nature of the relationship between the user entity and the service organization. - A16.
 A service organization may engage a service auditor to report on the description and design of its controls (type 1 report) or on the description and design of its controls and their operating effectiveness (type 2 report).
-Type 1 or type 2 reports may be issued under [proposed] International Standard on Assurance Engagements (ISAE) 34028 or under standards established by an authorized or recognized standards setting organization (which may identify them by different names, such as Type A or Type B reports). - A17.
+Type 1 or type 2 reports may be issued under International Standard on Assurance Engagements (ISAE) 34028 or under standards established by an authorized or recognized standards setting organization (which may identify them by different names, such as Type A or Type B reports). - A17.
 The availability of a type 1 or type 2 report will generally depend on whether the contract between a service organization and a user entity includes the provision of such a report by the service organization.
 A service organization may also elect, for practical reasons, to make a type 1 or type 2 report available to the user entities.
 However, in some cases, a type 1 or type 2 report may not be available to user entities. - A18.
 In some circumstances, a user entity may outsource one or more significant business units or functions, such as its entire tax planning and compliance functions, or finance and accounting or the controllership function to one or more service organizations.
 As a report on controls at the service organization may not be available in these circumstances, visiting the service organization may be the most effective procedure for the user auditor to gain an understanding of controls at the service organization, as there is likely to be direct interaction of management of the user entity with management at the service organization. - A19.
 Another auditor may be used to perform procedures that will provide the necessary information about the relevant controls at the service organization.
 If a type 1 or type 2 report has been issued, the user auditor may use the service auditor to perform these procedures as the service auditor has an existing relationship with the service organization.
-The user auditor using the work of another auditor may find the guidance in ISA (UK and Ireland) 6009 useful as it relates to understanding another auditor (including that auditor's independence and professional competence), involvement in the work of another auditor in planning the nature, extent and timing of such work, and in evaluating the sufficiency and appropriateness of the audit evidence obtained.
+The user auditor using the work of another auditor may find the guidance in ISA (UK) 600 (Revised June 2016)9 useful as it relates to understanding another auditor (including that auditor's independence and professional competence), involvement in the work of another auditor in planning the nature, extent and timing of such work, and in evaluating the sufficiency and appropriateness of the audit evidence obtained. - A20.
+A user entity may use a service organization that in turn uses a subservice organization to provide some of the services provided to a user entity that are part of the user entity's information system relevant to financial reporting.
+The subservice organization may be a

-8 [Proposed] ISAE 3402, "Assurance Reports on Controls at a Third Party Service Organization."
+8 ISAE 3402, Assurance Reports on Controls at a Third Party Service Organization.

-9 ISA (UK and Ireland) 600, "Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors)," paragraph 2, states: "An auditor may find this ISA (UK and Ireland), adapted as necessary in the circumstances, useful when that auditor involves other auditors in the audit of financial statements that are not group financial statements ..."
-See also paragraph 19 of ISA (UK and Ireland) 600.
+ISA (UK) 600 (Revised June 2016), Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors), paragraph 2, states: "An auditor may find this ISA (UK), adapted as necessary in the circumstances, useful when that auditor involves other auditors in the audit of financial statements that are not group financial statements..."
+See also paragraph 19 of ISA (UK) 600 (Revised June 2016).